platformsh/platformsh-docs/docs/src/development/local/_index.md

 in your local environment.

-If you want your local development environment to be enclosed so your main system remains unaffected by the build, you can use a local virtual machine.
+If you want your local development environment to be enclosed so your main system remains unaffected by the build and its dependencies, you can use a local virtual machine.

 To build your site locally, run this command: